puybr/terraform-aws-ecs-cicd/README.md

 ### How to setup:
 - Create the IAM user and apply the required permissions
-- Generate the AWS CLI access keys in the IAM console
+- Generate the AWS CLI access keys in the IAM console or use SSO
 - Install and configure the AWS CLI
 - Configure the [Codestar Connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html)
 - Clone the repository